ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-AT.md

 1. In Observability > Activity Tracker, click "View LogDNA" for your ATSender.
 2. You should see the events that your service writes to files in `/var/log/at`.
 3. If your service is not writing events yet (i.e. it is using AT for the first time), then write the following sample line in a sample AT log file (e.g. `/var/log/at/test.log`).
+Refer to the ST test instructions for how to write to your cluster's logs.

 ```
 {"severity":"normal","reason":{"reasonCode":201},"initiator":{"credential":{"type":"token"},"name":"LOPEZDSR@uk.ibm.com","host":{"address":"138.177.90.26"},"id":"IBMid-060000JMG2","typeURI":"service/security/account/user"},"target":{"typeURI":"resource-controller/instance","host":{"address":"kub:prod-ams03:resource-controller-76693b7b88-lzlbx"},"id":"crn:v1:bluemix:public:kms:us-south:a/81de6380e6222019c6567c9c8de6dece:e3215e30-d27b-4533-857b-b27b7c5943b0::"},"eventTime":"2018-09-24T12:14:11Z","action":"kms.instance.create","outcome":"success","message":"Key Protect: create instance"}